HmmHmmmm/BossPlugin/README.md

 - message_drop
 - command_drop

-# List fix bug of PureEntitiesX
+# FixBugPureEntitiesX
-- PureEntitiesX 0.6.3
+- List fix bug of PureEntitiesX 0.6.3
 - pocketmine\entity\Living::getArmorInventory() null
 - getContents() null
 - When Ghast shot Fireball will not see.